There are a plethora of scammers out there, and it's important to be aware of them in order to protect yourself.

 To recap, as the new Medicare cards start being mailed, be on the lookout for Medicare scams.

 - Don’t pay for your new card.
 It’s yours for free.
 If anyone calls and says you need to pay for it, that’s a scam.

 - Don’t give personal information to get your card.
 If someone calls claiming to be from Medicare, asking for your Social Security number or bank information, that’s a scam.
 Hang up.
 Medicare will never ask you to give personal information to get your new number and card.

 - Guard your card.
 When you get your new card, safeguard it like you would any other health insurance or credit card.
-While removing the Social Security number cuts down on many types of identity theft, you’ll still want to protect your new card because identity thieves could use it to get medical services.
+While removing the Social Security number cuts down on identity theft, you’ll still want to protect your new card.
+Identity thieves could use it to get medical services.

 For more information about changes to your Medicare card go to go.medicare.gov/newcard.
 And if you’re a victim of a scam, report it to the FTC.

 An increasingly common one involves hotels.
 You’re awakened at night by a phone call from the front desk saying there’s been a problem with your credit card.
 Then, you are asked to read the number one more time, presumably to run it again.
 The scammers hope you’ll do something while half-asleep that you’d never do when wide awake: give out credit card info to a stranger on the phone.

 Other hotel guests find pizza delivery menus slipped under their doors, and when they place an order using a debit or credit card, they get no extra cheese … just a stolen identity.